Ben Weyts

 Ben Weyts (born 12 November 1970) is a Belgian politician of the New Flemish Alliance (N-VA).
-He has been a Vice Minister-President of Flanders in the Jambon Government since 2019, and serves as the Flemish minister for Animal Welfare, the Brussels Periphery, Education, and Sport.
+He has been a Vice Minister-President of Flanders in the Flemish Government since 2019, and serves as the Flemish Minister for Budget and Finance, Brussels Periphery, Real Estate Heritage, and Animal Welfare in the current Diependaele Government, which took office in 2024.

+As Vice-President in the Jambon Government from 2019 to 2024, he also served as the Flemish Minister for Animal Welfare, the Brussels Periphery, Education, and Sport.
 He previously served in the Homans and Bourgeois governments from 2014 to 2019.
 He was a member of the Chamber of Representatives from 2008 to 2014.